 Quinine Benefits and Dangers for Malaria Treatment and Leg Cramps

-Quinine is a bitter chemical present in the bark of the cinchona tree, which is native to South America.
-The chemical has some important medical benefits.
-Quinine relieves inflammation, pain and fever and is a muscle relaxant.
-It's used as a prescription medicine for malaria.
+Quinine is a bitter chemical present in the bark of cinchona trees, which are native to South America.
+Multiple species of the genus Cinchona produce the chemical.
+Quinine is used as a medicine to treat malaria.
 It's also used in much lower doses to provide the bitter taste of tonic water.

 Some people take quinine to help their nighttime leg cramps, but health agencies say that it's not advisable to use the chemical for this purpose.
 Quinine can cause a range of side effects, some of which may be dangerous.
-The only recommended use of quinine is as an antimalarial medication.
+The only recommended use of the chemical at the moment is as an antimalarial medication.

 Quinine is a natural chemical but can also be made synthetically.
 It's classified as an alkaloid.
 Alkaloids have a ring containing at least one nitrogen atom in their structure.
 They often have noticeable effects on the human body.
-Examples of alkaloids which have significant effects on humans include nicotine, caffeine and morphine.
+Examples of alkaloids that have significant effects on humans include nicotine, caffeine, and morphine.
 The name of an alkaloid often ends in "ine".

 If a glass of tonic water is exposed to sunlight, it will emit a faint blue glow.
 The action of the ultraviolet rays in sunlight on the quinine in the tonic water is responsible for this glow.
 Quinine is fluorescent.
 A fluorescent substance emits light of one colour when it's exposed to light of another colour (or to another form of electromagnetic radiation).
-If tonic water is exposed to a stronger UV light source than sunlight it will emit an even brighter blue glow.
+If tonic water is exposed to a stronger UV light source than sunlight, it will emit a brighter glow.

 The Cause of Malaria